dengage-tech/dengage-react-sdk/README.md

 ### App Inbox
 App Inbox is a screen within a mobile app that stores persistent messages.
 It’s kind of like an email inbox, but it lives inside the app itself.
 App Inbox differs from other mobile channels such as push notifications or in-app messages.
 For both push and in-app messages, they’re gone once you open them.

-In other words, D·engage admin panel lets you keep selected messages on the platform and Mobile SDK may retreive and display these messages when needed.
+In other words, dEngage admin panel lets you keep selected messages on the platform and Mobile SDK may retreive and display these messages when needed.

-In order to save messages into App Inbox, you need to select “Save to Inbox” option when sending messages in D·engage admin panel by assigning an expire date to it.
+In order to save messages into App Inbox, you need to select “Save to Inbox” option when sending messages in dEngage admin panel by assigning an expire date to it.

-Inbox messages are kept in the memory storage of the phone until app is completely closed or for a while and D·engage SDK provides functions for getting and managing these messages.
+Inbox messages are kept in the memory storage of the phone until app is completely closed or for a while and dEngage SDK provides functions for getting and managing these messages.

   #### Requirements
   - *Android*: dEngage SDK 3.2.3+